What Does Medicare Cover for Diabetics?Learn about how Medicare will cover costs for diabetics in 2022.

 If you or a loved one has diabetes, you'll be glad to know that Medicare will cover a wide range of diabetes-related services and drugs.

-Much of what you need, including preventative services, is covered by Medicare Part B. Medicare Part D covers injectable insulin and anti-diabetic drugs.
+Much of what you need, including preventative services, are covered by Medicare Part B. Medicare Part D covers injectable insulin and anti-diabetic drugs.

 |Original Medicare||Other Parts of Medicare|